 In addition to the hydration advice is that you need to avoid things that dehydrate you further, and one of those things is alcohol.
 Plan for celebrations after your elopement so you can feel your best during it!

 Being at high altitude can increase calorie burn.
 Your body is working hard!
 Make sure you are setting yourself up for success with healthy foods and snacks throughout your trip.
-And please, please, please make plans for snack breaks and meals during your elopement day.
+And make plans for snack breaks and meals during your elopement day so that you are well fed!

 Give yourself plenty of time to hike slowly, take breaks, and to just pause and enjoy the beautiful scenery around you.